puppetlabs/puppet-specifications/language/resource-api/README.md

     @apt_key_cmd.run(context, 'del', key_id)
 ```

-If the command is not available, a `Puppet::ResourceApi::CommandNotFoundError` will appear.
+If the command is not available, a `Puppet::ResourceApi::CommandNotFoundError` will be raised.
 This can be used to fail the resources for a specific run if the requirements for the provider are not met.

 The call will only return after the command has finished executing.
 If the command exits with an exit status indicating an error condition - that is non-zero - a `Puppet::ResourceApi::CommandExecutionError` will be raised, containing the details of the command and exit status.